mauroalberti/geoSurfDEM/README.md

 # geoSurfDEM

 geoSurfDEM is a C++ command-line application for calculating intersection points between 3D geosurfaces and DEMs.

+*As of November2016, an alpha-state Fortran 95-03 application for estimating the local attitude of geological surfaces given intersection point on a topographic surface is being developed.
+It is available in the 'invert' branch.*

 ###Rationale